rhapsodicpug/Mini-Task-1-Build-Explain-a-Simple-Blockchain/README.md

+* First Download The Zip file name  "blockchain-ui copy 2.zip"* then run npm install and npm start to run the code in your desktop

 # Mini-Task-1-Build-Explain-a-Simple-Blockchain
 Understand blockchain fundamentals, block structure, and consensus mechanisms by simulating a mini blockchain and explaining how it works — both technically and conceptually.